 Since the 1980's freshwater zebra and quagga mussels have steadily advanced westward, transported on trailered boats.
-In February of this year a mussel-carrying boat was intercepted at a marina on Flathead Lake.
+Very recently, a mussel-carrying boat was intercepted at a marina on Flathead Lake.
 The boat had come from the southwest.
 Flathead Lake is just downstream from Glacier.

 Glacier National Park Permit Regulations

 Waterton Lakes National Park Permit Regulations